DominikStiller/tudelft-damage-identification/README.md

 * `predict`: predict the damage mode of one or multiple examples using a trained pipeline and show evaluation results
 * `--help`: show a help message with all possible command line options.
 This can also be appended to every mode to show mode-specific options.

 Alternatively, the scripts in `bin` can be used which automatically activate the virtual environment and offer the same parameters.

-The data file(s) are specified as positional argument, separated by commas.
+The dataset(s) are specified as positional argument.
+Multiple data files can be given, separated by commas.
+Multiple files is only recommended for training.
+During prediction, issues may occur if predicting on multiple datasets simultaneously.
+For example, metadata normalization (force, displacement) will be inconsistent.

 ### Examples
 Train the pipeline on `data/dataset.tradb`, finding the optimal number of clusters between 2 and 5, and requiring 90% of explained variance for PCA: